mdmtk/docs/edge/source/guide/csp/wifi.md

 * Parm name: HexKeyClear
 * Description: Provide the hex key (64 hex chars) used by network
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is not "WEP" *AND* Protect Key is false

 If WEP is not selected and Protect Key is true:

 * Parm name: HexKeyEncrypted
 * Description: Provide the hex key (64 hex chars) used by network
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is not "WEP" *AND* Protect Key is true

 If WEP is selected, the encryption type is WEP-40, and Protect Key is false:

 * Parm name: HexKeyWep40Clear
 * Description: Provide the shared secret WEP-40 key (10 hex chars) used by the network
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-40" *AND* Protect Key is false

 If WEP is selected, the encryption type is WEP-40, and Protect Key is true:

 * Parm name: HexKeyWep40Encrypted
 * Description: Provide the shared secret WEP-40 key (10 hex chars) used by the network
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-40" *AND* Protect Key is true

 If WEP is selected, the encryption type is WEP-104, and Protect Key is false:

 * Parm name: HexKeyWep104Clear
 * Description: Provide the shared secret WEP-104 key (26 hex chars) used by the network
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-104" *AND* Protect Key is false

 If WEP is selected, the encryption type is WEP-104, and Protect Key is true:

 * Parm name: HexKeyWep104Encrypted
 * Description: Provide the shared secret WEP-104 key (26 hex chars) used by the network
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-104" *AND* Protect Key is true

 ##### **WEP Key Index**
 Parm name: WepKeyIndex

+Settable if:

+* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the WPA Mode is "WEP"

 Pivotal parm: No